Del Webb Explosion

 Del Webb Explosion was a seven-piece band, cast in the mold of British soul revivalists Dexy's Midnight Runners.
-(They) were active in Adelaide for only 20 months from 1981–1983 with their first gig being played at the Union Hotel on 7 December 1981.
-A brass based pop band with strong British soul influences, the band was founded in Adelaide, South Australia, by Peter Flierl who had just returned from a trip to the UK with an incredibly strong impression having been left by the sounds of Dexys Midnight Runners and the very recently formed splinter group from that ensemble, The Bureau.
-The band's name was provided by early Del Webb guitarist, Gerry Barrett, and was named after American construction magnate and real estate developer, Delbert Eugene Webb.
+They were active in Adelaide for 20 months between 1981 and 1983 with their first concert being played at the Union Hotel on 7 December 1981.
+The band was founded in Adelaide, South Australia by Peter Flierl in 1980, who had just returned from a trip to the UK with an incredibly strong impression, having been left by the sounds of Dexys Midnight Runners and the very recently formed splinter group from that ensemble, The Bureau.
+The band has been described as a brass based pop band with strong British soul influences.
+The band's name was provided by early Del Webb guitarist Gerry Barrett and was named after American construction magnate and real estate developer Delbert Eugene Webb.
 The 'Explosion' just seemed to follow.

 History

 Beginning

-Peter Flierl (bass guitar, backing vocals, song-writing) started with an advertisement in the local newspaper 'want ads' seeking like-minded musicians to form an 8 piece soul/pop band to play a mix of original and cover songs.
+Peter Flierl (bass guitar, backing vocals, song-writing) started with an advertisement in the local newspaper "want ads" seeking like-minded musicians to form an 8-piece soul/pop band to play a mix of original and cover songs.
 Drummer Heinz Stein responded early and was clearly attuned to what Flierl had in mind.
 Mankyboddle (lead vocals), Barrett (guitar) and Pasetto (tenor sax) were enlisted shortly afterwards, forming the nucleus of the band.
 Rehearsals commenced with a handful of early songs written for the band by Flierl together with several soul standards and rounded off with a generous selection of Dexys songs from their debut release, 'Searching for the Young Soul Rebels.
 The band's initial line-up was rounded off with the twin trumpets of Daniel Clements and Rob Symons.
 A debut gig supporting local favourites, The Screaming Believers, at the Union Hotel, introduced the band to an appreciative Adelaide audience and from then the 'Explosion' proceeded to gig regularly for the approximate 12 months of its existence.

 Although being integral to scoring brass charts to Flierl's initial compositions for the band, Pasetto left the band prior to their initial foray into the now defunct Pepper Recording Studios in North Adelaide.
-Symons had also departed around this time and the band recruited Burton on alto sax and Berrington on tenor to record the band's debut single "One Way Love" b/w "Going Home".
+Symons had also departed around this time and the band recruited Burton on alto sax and Berrington on tenor to record the band's debut single "One Way Love" black and white "Going Home".
 The single was released on small local label 'Empty Dogma Records' and proceeded to notch up respectable local sales bringing the band to the attention of a wider audience.
 The band also self-financed a film clip shot at various suburban locations in Adelaide, to further promote the song.
 Although not venturing beyond the outskirts of the city, the band maintained a steady gigging profile building its fan base from regular performances at inner city venues like the Tivoli and Angas Hotels as well as regular appearances at the Adelaide University Bar.